CMSgov/bluebutton-site-static/_pages/developers.md

 A registered application is given a client ID and a client secret.
 The secret should only be used if it can be kept confidential, such as communication between your server and the Blue Button API.
 Otherwise the [Client Application Flow](#client-application-flow) may be used.

+### Scopes

+Our OAuth screen gives beneficiaries the ability to choose whether or not to share theirdemographic information.
+Your application will need to handle the return of a 403 status codefrom the ​`/v1/fhir/Patient​` and `​/v1/connect/userinfo​` endpoints.

+If the beneficiary declines to share information that your application needs in order to function, you may display a message explaining why that information is needed and request reauthorization. **We encourage you to only request data that your application actually needs.**

 ### Native Mobile App Support {#nativeMobileApp}

 Native Mobile App Support follows the [RFC 8252 - OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252) authentication flow utilizing the [PKCE](https://tools.ietf.org/html/rfc7636) extension and enables a custom URI scheme redirect.